Bamamou/ESP32_Winbond_W25Q32JVSSIQ/README.md

 ```

 **Notes:**
-- Does not delete written data
+- Does not delete logged data
 - Can restart with `autostart` at any time
+- Current ring buffer position is preserved

 ---